HR in 2017 - a review

 In its 2017 report on work-related stress, depression and anxiety, the Health and Safety Executive concludes that:

-“Work-related stress, depression or anxiety continues to represent a significant ill health condition in the workforce of Great Britain.
-[These conditions] account for 40% of work-related ill health and 49% of working days lost, in 2016/17.
+“Work-related stress, depression or anxiety continues to represent a significant ill health condition in the workforce of Great Britain. account for 40% of work-related ill health and 49% of working days lost, in 2016/17.
 The occupations and industries reporting the highest rates… remain consistently in the health and public sectors of the economy.
 The reasons cited as causes of work-related stress are also consistent over time with workload, lack of managerial support and organisational change as the primary causative factors.”

 Many forward-thinking organisations offer employee assistance programmes (EAP) – often in the form of confidential helplines – to help employees deal with the stresses and strains of their personal and working lives.
 According to data from Health Assured, an EAP provider, nearly two-thirds (60%) of employees were able to return to work after using an EAP.
 A further 64% of employees suffering from depression showed an improvement after using an EAP, and 51% said the EAP had helped to reduce their anxiety.